stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

   instances_per_job: 20
 ```

 The section `DSC` is required to provide various templates for a number of systems.
 Here `midway2` is a host provided by [The University of Chicago RCC group](https://rcc.uchicago.edu).
 Jobs are submitted to `partition=broadwl`.
-Typically it has 40 cores per node, allows for maximum of 40 concurrent jobs per user, and a maximum running time of 36hrs per job.
+Typically it has 40 cores per node.
+It is recommended that users do not submit more than 60 jobs at a time, and maximum running time should best be under 36hrs per job.
 These limitations have been reflected by the `max_*` values in the configuration.

 There are also 2 "derived" queues: `stephenslab` is a special partition on `midway2` that allows for different configurations, thus it is derived from `midway2` via `based_on: midway2`.
 Also relevant is the `faraway2`, also `based_on: midway2`, but specifies the address of how to connect to `midway2`.
 Then DSC will assume that the request is made from a local computer and try to use the "local-host" mechanism to run jobs.